 Accept the terms & conditions.

 And that’s about it.
-Eclipse IDE has successfully installed on your Linux system.
+Eclipse IDE has been successfully installed on your Linux system.
 Now click the ‘Launch‘ button or go to the installation folder and click ‘Eclipse‘ to fire eclipse.

 Finally, you can Launch Eclipse IDE and start writing Java code.
 If you have any trouble with any of the above steps, please let me know in the comment section below.